Tech executive Bob Lee dead in reported stabbing in San Francisco

 The 43-year-old Lee was the chief product officer of San Francisco-based cryptocurrency startup MobileCoin.
 He also started Cash App and was a former chief technology officer of Square.

-MobileCoin issued a statement saying Lee had died, Bloomberg reports.
-The statement didn't say how.
+MobileCoin issued a statement saying Lee had died, but it didn't say how.

+"Our dear friend and colleague, Bob Lee passed away yesterday at the age of 43, survived by a loving family and collection of close friends and collaborators," the company's statement said, describing Lee as "a dynamo, a force of nature ... the genuine article."

 Officers responded at about 2:35 a.m. to a report of a stabbing in the city's Rincon Hill neighborhood and found the victim, who was taken to a hospital and succumbed to his injuries there, police said.